Parioscorpio: Taxonomy

 The fossils were originally discovered in 1985, tentatively identified as a branchiopod or remipede crustacean but were neglected for decades.
 In 2016, some of the fossils now assigned to Parioscorpio were given the name Latromirus and were assigned to an extinct group of early Paleozoic arthropods known as cheloniellids in a Ph.D dissertation, but the name was never published in a peer-reviewed journal and is therefore not valid in accordance with the International Code of Zoological Nomenclature.
 The fossils known as “Latromirus” were also mistakenly named “Xus yus” in a preprint of a separate paper.
 Upon initial publication in 2020, Parioscorpio was considered the world's oldest and most primitive known scorpion, older than Dolichophonus from Scotland by several million years.
 In 2021, the fossils were reanalysed, and Parioscorpio was found not to be a scorpion, but an arthropod of uncertain placement, outside of Mandibulata, Chelicerata and all other groups of extinct arthropods (e.g. Megacheira, Fuxianhuiida, Artiopoda and so on).

-In 2021 another paper stated that Parioscorpio venator, including the fossils previously called Latromirus, might be a cheloniellid.
-If this is correct, it means that P. venator is related to trilobites, nektaspids, aglaspidids, xenopods, and xandarellids.
+In 2021 another paper stated that Parioscorpio venator, including the fossils previously called Latromirus, might be a cheloniellid, which is a subgroup of Artiopoda.
 However in 2022, its affinity as cheloniellid is questioned, and firmly rejected from that clade.
 Currently the most resolved tree in the paper considered P. venator as an enigmatic stem-group arthropod.

 In 2022 a study was published describing Acheronauta stimulapis, a new species of possible mandibulate arthropod from the biota.
 While coding the phylogenetic trees for this arthropod, the authors of the paper also included Parioscorpio, and all of the trees preformed presented this creature as a basal taxon of arthropod that sat in between the groups Artiopoda and Mandibulata.
 This discovery actually is consistent with the rejection of P. venator as a cheloniellid.
 As of 2023, P. venator is regarded as a basal euarthropod.